 - Age group competition for Junior Volleyball - 18, 17, 16, 15, 14, 13 and 12 & under, Youth (3-11 years old), 35, 40, 45, 50, 55, 60, 65, 70 & overs, and/or Open/Club AA, A, BB, and B skill levels

-- Ability to qualify for USA Junior Volleyball & USA Junior Beach Volleyball National Championships, the USA Open Volleyball Championships and the U.S. Open of Beach Volleyball.
+- Ability to qualify for USA Volleyball Girls' and Boys' Junior Nationals, the USA Volleyball Junior Beach Volleyball National Championships and the USA Volleyball Open National Championships.

 - Eligibility to tryout and participate in USA Volleyball RVA and national volleyball camps

 - Secondary sports accident for those with primary insurance and primary sports accident insurance (with $1,000 deductible) for those registrants without health insurance during USAV/RVA sanctioned events

 - General liability insurance - covering all USAV/RVA sanctioned activities.

 - Opportunity for involvement in RVA meetings, subject to each RVA's bylaws, as well as USAV National meetings and symposiums